 It has been demonstrated that the two sample \textit{t}-test is very robust against violations of equality of variances when sample sizes are equal as shown by \cite{Hsu38,Scheffe70,PoYeOw82,Zimmerman06}.
 When both variances and sample sizes are unequal, the probability of the Type-I error exceeds the nominal significance level if the larger variance is associated with the smaller sample size and vice versa (\cite{Zimmerman06,WieAle07,Moder10}), which is amended by Welch's \textit{t}-test. \cite{BanHan77} published a bibliography of the considerable amount of literature on that problem available already at that time.
 One reason for the popularity of the variance pooling problem in early work is that, as long as normality is assumed, only the ratio of the variances needs to be varied to cover the case of violated model assumptions, which makes it easier to achieve theoretical results without computer-intensive simulations.

 Work that investigated sizes and/or power of combined procedures involving an MS test for variance equality for a main test of the equality of means, theoretically or by simulation, comprises \cite{GurMcC62,Bancroft64,Gans81,MoStWa89,GupSri93,MosSte92,AlBoKa00a,Zimmerman14}.
-General findings are that the combined procedure can achieve a competitive performance regarding power and size beating Welch's \textit{t}-test, which is usually recommended as the AU test, only in small subspaces of the parameter space with specific sample sizes, and none of these authors recommends it for default use; \cite{MosSte92} recommended to never test the equal variances assumption.
-Often the unconditional Welch's \textit{t}-test is recommended, which is only ever beaten by a very small margin where the MC test or the combined procedure are better; occasionally recommendations of using either the MC test or the AU test unconditionally depend on sample sizes.
+General findings are that the combined procedure can achieve a competitive performance regarding power and size beating Welch's \textit{t}-test only in small subspaces of the parameter space with specific sample sizes.
+None of these authors recommends it for default use; \cite{MosSte92} recommended to never test the equal variances assumption.
+Often the unconditional Welch's \textit{t}-test is recommended, which is only ever beaten by a very small margin by the MC test or the combined procedure in specific situations.
+Occasionally the MC test is recommended conditionally on sample sizes being very similar.

 \cite{MarMar90} hinted at what the problem with the combined procedure is.
 They evaluated the \textit{F}-test as MS test of homogeneity of variances for detecting deviations from variance equality that are known to matter for the standard \textit{t}-test by simulations, and showed that the \textit{F}-test is ineffective at finding these.
-Like \cite{Gans81}, they also involved non-normal distributions in their comparisons, but this did not lead to substantially different recommendations.
+Like \cite{Gans81}, they also involved non-normal distributions in their comparisons.
+This did not lead to substantially different recommendations.